 Our company insures all our trekking staff members, including guides, cooks, Sherpa, and porters.
 Please browse through our legal docment page to view insurance details.

-Important: Transportation in the region may not always be reliable because stranded trucks and buses, car accidents, heavy rain and landslides may block the roads hours on end.
+Important: Transportation in the region may not always be reliable because stranded trucks and buses, car accidents, heavy rain, and landslides may block the roads for hours on end.
 You must always be prepared to trek to the destination (accompanied by our staff guides) during such unforeseen circumstances.
 In an event that the 4WD cannot take you to the final destination, there will be no refund of the transportation cost incurred because the cost will already be accounted for in advance.
-If trekking is necessary, you can be assured that the route trails through the most pristine and traditional villages, exposing you to the traditional Nepalese culture and lifestyle up-close.
+If trekking is necessary, you can be assured that the route trails through the most pristine and traditional villages, exposing you to the traditional Nepalese culture and lifestyle up close.
 Manaslu and the Ganesh Mountain ranges as well as parts of the Annapurna ranges are visible from the path and will make the trek worth it.
 Within the village, there is no public transportation.
-Depending on the location of accommodation and project you are assigned to, you will have to walk anywhere from 20 minutes to an hour each day.
+Depending on the location of accommodation and the project you are assigned to, you will have to walk anywhere from 20 minutes to an hour each day.
 However, these walks will have stunning views of surrounding villages, the opposite hills, distant Himalayan peaks, and the valley below.

 Yes, you need to book your own international flights.
 We are a local agent and it would cost you significantly higher to book through us.
 Please find more information in the International Flight page.